tu2/os_specific/openbsd/openbsd_howto.md

 ```

 ### Add user to wheel
-(if the user was not created during the installation)
-Not so sure this is necessary
+(If the user was not created during the installation, not so sure this is necessary)

 ```bash
 usermod -G wheel user_name